hyphop/oowow/docs/oowow-user-manual.md

 ## What is OOWOW?
 OOWOW is an embedded service (integrated into your device) - it can be run at any time if you need to perform essential maintenance services on your device.

+OOWOW is an embedded service (integrated into your device) - it can be run at any time if you need to perform essential maintenance services on your device.

 ## About VIM4
 VIM4 is the first device from Khadas that includes the OOWOW embedded service.
 Since VIM4 comes without any pre-installed OS, users can use OOWOW to select and install their preferred OS.